 - Airbnb: I’ve booked on a variety of vacation rental sites, but none is as good, as far as I’m concerned, as Airbnb.
 The slick iPhone app and the easy web interface are the two biggest selling features for me.
 I’ve found excellent private rooms for a fraction of the cost of a hotel.
 Travelling as a family, you’ll save significantly as most hotels add big surcharges for extra guests.
 If you haven’t signed up on Airbnb, go for it and get a $25 travel credit toward your first stay.
 You can even use Airbnb to make some extra cash while you travel!
 Check out these Airbnb hosting tips for ideas.

 - Kayak: I used to use Kayak extensively, but after finding so many great deals on Kiwi, it’s slipped a little in my rankings.
 The feature I still love is the ability to set up price alerts for your destination.
 When the price drops by a certain amount, Kayak will email you.
 (Disclaimer: Setting up price alerts will lead to impulsive travelling.)

 - ITA Matrix: This little known gem gives you an insight into the backend of the flight booking industry.
 On here you’ll find the raw flight data including all the booking codes you’d need if you were to get a travel agent to book your exact itinerary.
 You can also change ticketing cities to see if you can find an even lower price.

-Of course, when planning a trip I can’t help but check in with a few of my favourite travel blogs to get some advice!
+Of course, when planning a trip I can’t help but check in with a few travel blogs to get some advice!
+If you want your personal travel blog (non-commerical) featured here, shoot me an email at ryan [at] treksplorer [dot] com.

 - Albom Adventures: Rhonda Albom chronicles her family’s adventures from their homebase in New Zealand with spectacular photography and keen storytelling.